Cardston-Chief Mountain

 Cardston-Chief Mountain was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first-past-the-post method of voting from 1993 to 1997.

 History

 The Cardston-Chief Mountain electoral district was created in 1993 when the boundaries for Cardston were re-drawn after Pincher Creek-Crowsnest moved south.

-The riding was merged with Taber-Warner in 1997 to form the riding Cardston-Taber-Warner.
+It merged with Taber-Warner in 1997 to form the riding Cardston-Taber-Warner.